That daily diet soda could be hurting your brain, a new study finds

 Related: Drinking Diet Soda May Just Make You Want to Eat More

 The researchers accounted for age, sex, education, overall how many calories people ate, diet quality, physical activity, and smoking.
-But they note that there may be others things that are also different about people who drink diet sodas.
+Most of the participants where white and affluent, however, and the team notes there may be others things that are also different about people who drink diet sodas.

 Many may have switched to diet sodas because they had a health scare, for instance, including obesity and diabetes — both of which can raise the risk of stroke and dementia.